apache/nuttx-apps/graphics/twm4nx/README.txt

     1. The is a small artifact in the upper lefthand corner.
 I am not sure exactly what that is.
     2. The logic to move an icon on the desk top does not work.
+    3. There is no calibration screen for touchscreen calibration.